 The National Gallery Prague’s collection is spread over eight sites.
 Schwarzenberg Palace and Sternberg Palace exhibit European art from the Classical through Baroque periods.
 The Mannerist works by the artists of Rudolf ll’s court hang in St. George’s Convent; the prized medieval art found in the Convent of St. Agnes of Bohemia derives from Bohemia and Central Europe.
 For modern art, go to Veletržní Palace; Kinský Palace pays homage to Czech art of the 17th-20th centuries.
 The Czech Cubist Museum in the House at the Black Madonna is a beautiful tribute to the Czech Cubist movement in and of itself.

 Prague Castle’s exhibition spaces are plentiful.
 The Riding School (Jízdárna), the Imperial Stables (Císařská konírna), the Ball Games House (Míčovna), and Renaissance Queen Anna’s Summerhouse Letohrádek Královny Anny, also known as the Belvedere) all curate a variety of temporary exhibits.
-Prague Castle Gallery houses Emperor Rudolf’s collection, as well as work from the Dutch, German, and Italian schools.
-In addition to Veletržní Palace, Czech and international contemporary art is on view at the newly opened Dox Centre for Contemporary Art.
-Galerie Rudolfinum is one of the most exciting art venues in Prague and a recent wave of successful exhibits focusing on photography as well as mixed media from Damien Hirst, Cindy Sherman and Andy Warhol have secured the gallery’s position as a success on an international scale.
+Prague Castle Gallery houses Emperor Rudolf’s collection and works from the Dutch, German, and Italian schools.
+In addition to Veletržní Palace, Czech and international contemporary art are on view at the newly opened Dox Centre for Contemporary Art.
+Galerie Rudolfinum is one of the most exciting art venues in Prague.
+A recent wave of successful exhibits focusing on photography and mixed media from Damien Hirst, Cindy Sherman, and Andy Warhol have secured the gallery’s position as a success on an international scale.
 Museum Kampa holds an impressive collection of Central European modern painting.
 The newly opened Arthanka Museum of Young Art (AMoYA) excites.
 Leica Gallery Prague, Atelier Josef Sudek (a collection of the famed photographer’s work, as well as other modern Czech photography, housed in the artist’s former apartment), and Manes Gallery merit a visit from photography fans.